Selibe Mochoboroane

-Selibe Mochoboroane (e mots'o moratuoa) is a Mosotho politician and the current Minister of Health due October 2022 in the government led by Sam Matekane.
+Selibe Mochoboroane (e mots'o moratuoa) is a Mosotho politician and the current Minister of Agriculture, Food Security and Nutrition after a massive reshuffle of the cabinet of Lesotho by Prime Minister Sam Matekane,previously served as Minister of Health in the same cabinet.
 He is the youngest party leader of the newly founded Movement for Economic Change (MEC), which was announced on 1 February 2017.
 He formed this political party after he was suspended from the Lesotho Congress for Democracy (LCD) which is led by former deputy prime minister Mothejoa Metsing.

 He has served as a minister in the ministries of local government & chieftainship, Communications Science and Technology, Energy & Metereology, Small Business & Cooperatives as well as development planning.
 Mochoboroane is the current member of parliament for the Thabana-Morena constituency in Mafeteng, Lesotho.
 He was also the chairperson of the Public Accounts Committee (PAC) of the 10th parliament of Lesotho.